25-GSDF-logo-400.jpg

 Cleveland-Cliffs

-Prior to Cleveland-Cliffs, Mr. Goncalves served as Chairman of the Board, President and Chief Executive Officer of Metals USA Holdings Corp. for over 10 years.
-Prior to Metals USA, Mr. Goncalves served as President and Chief Executive Officer of California Steel Industries, Inc. for 5 years.
+Prior to Cleveland-Cliffs, Goncalves served as chairman of the board, president and CEO of Metals USA Holdings Corp., a leading American manufacturer and processor of steel and other metals, for over 10 years.
+Prior to Metals USA, Goncalves served as president and CEO of California Steel Industries Inc. for 5 years.
 Prior to that, he was employed by Companhia Siderúrgica Nacional (CSN), a major steel and mining company in Brazil, where he held several positions in operations and sales.
-From October 2011 to April 2014, Mr. Goncalves was a board member of Ascometal SAS, a manufacturer of special steel headquartered in Paris, France.
+From October 2011 to April 2014, Goncalves was a board member of Ascometal SAS, a manufacturer of special steel headquartered in Paris, France.

 MÁXIMO VEDOYA